perlun/perlun.eu.org/_i18n/en/_posts/2017-03-17-new-features-in-c-sharp-6-and-7.md

 The `var (startRow, startColumn) = start` is the tuple deconstruction.
 Again, all of this happens at compile time so the `var` variables will have the proper types, you get compile-time checking if you use these variables incorrectly, etc. Just like you could expect in a statically typed, compiled language like C#.

-Alright, that's all of me for now - see you in another blog post shortly.
+Alright, that's all of me for this time - hope to see you soon again in some other interesting topic.